mhrehman17/decentai/README.md

 - 🤔 Framework-agnostic -->
 Bring any kind of ML/DL/AI framework from Pytorch and TensorFlow to Keras and Vanilla ML libraries.

-- 🤔 Agentic -->
-Every Compute, Storage, and Communication Activity is performed by intelligent agents

 - 🤔 Decentralized -->
 No single point of failure in the entire system.
 All agents can communicate without centralized control.